Relocate non-root aggregates and NAS data LIFs from node2 to node3

 up.
 If any LIFs are down, set the administrative status of the LIFs to

 upby entering the following command, once for each LIF:

-If the ports currently hosting data LIFs will not exist on the new hardware, remove them from the broadcast domain by using the following command:
+If the ports currently hosting data LIFs will not exist on the new hardware, remove them from the broadcast domain:

 network port broadcast-domain remove-ports